magento/devdocs/src/cloud/project/project-webint-snap.md

  {:.bs-callout-info}

 -  We recommend putting the application in maintenance mode before doing a database dump in Production environments.
--  The command creates an archive in your local project directory called  `dump-<timestamp>.sql.gz`.
+-  The command creates an archive in your local project directory called  `dump-<label><timestamp>.sql.gz`.
 -  If an error occurs during the dump, the command deletes the dump file to conserve disk space.
 Review the logs for details (`var/log/cloud.log`).
 -  For Pro Production environments, this command dumps only from one of three high-availability nodes, so production data written to a different node during the dump may not be copied.
 It generates a `var/dbdump.lock` file to prevent running the command on more than one node.